Vietnam.vn - Nền tảng quảng bá Việt Nam

 Customers test a service that measures human movement, snoring, and facial images while sleeping at a capsule hotel in Tokyo on May 16, 2022.
 Photo: AFP

-A 2021 study by the Organization for Economic Cooperation and Development (OECD) found that the average Japanese person sleeps 7 hours and 22 minutes a night, the least of the 33 countries studied.
-Statistics from the Japanese Ministry of Health in 2019 showed that an average of 37.5% of men and 40.6% of women sleep less than 6 hours a night.
+A 2021 study by the Organization for Economic Cooperation and Development (OECD) found that the average Japanese person sleeps 7 hours and 22 minutes a night, the least among the 33 countries studied.
+2019 data from the Japanese Ministry of Health showed that an average of 37.5% of men and 40.6% of women sleep less than 6 hours a night.

-Dr. Masashi Yanagisawa, director of the International Institute of Sleep Medicine at the University of Tsukuba, said a comprehensive education program is needed to avoid the growing sleep deprivation among the population.
+Dr. Masashi Yanagisawa, director of the International Institute of Sleep Medicine at the University of Tsukuba, said a comprehensive education program is needed to prevent the growing sleep deprivation among the population.

 “The problem is education,” Yanagisawa said.
 “Too many people wish there were 28 hours in a day so they could do more, learn more, then go home, have more leisure time, and then finally go to bed.
-They think sleep is not important, and that’s a big mistake.”
+They think sleep is not important, which is a big mistake.”

-He warned that the consequences of not getting enough sleep include poor mental and physical health, poorer work and study performance.
+He warned that the consequences of not getting enough sleep include poor mental and physical health, and poorer work and school performance.

 Experts believe that social pressure makes it harder for people to sleep.
-"For years, Japanese people have been taught to study harder and work harder," Yanagisawa says.
-"Diligence is highly valued, and there is pressure to be more diligent."
+“For years, Japanese people have been told to study harder and work harder,” says Yanagisawa.
+“Diligence is highly valued, and there is pressure to be more diligent.”

-According to him, the Japanese believe that people who sleep a lot are lazy and this thinking is ingrained in children's minds when they are in elementary school, meaning that they "have to sacrifice themselves" from a young age.
+According to him, the Japanese believe that people who sleep a lot are lazy and this thinking is ingrained in children's minds from an early age, meaning they "must sacrifice themselves" from a young age.

-Professor Naohisa Uchimura gives an interview in January in Kurume, Fukuoka.
+Professor Naohisa Uchimura was interviewed in January in Kurume, Fukuoka.
 Photo: Mainichi

-Professor Naohisa Uchimura gives an interview in January in Kurume, Fukuoka.
+Professor Naohisa Uchimura was interviewed in January in Kurume, Fukuoka.
 Photo: Mainichi

-Izumi Tsuji, a professor of cultural sociology at Chuo University in Tokyo, said that when he was a student, he “only slept five to six hours a night” because he had to study, listen to the radio or watch TV.
-Today, with social media being so full of information, there are even more factors that disrupt children’s sleep.
+Izumi Tsuji, a professor of cultural sociology at Chuo University in Tokyo, said that when he was a student, he “only slept 5-6 hours a night” because he had to study, listen to the radio or watch TV.
+Today, with social media being awash with information, there are even more factors that disrupt children’s sleep.

-Tsuji said things didn't get much better as an adult.
+Tsuji says things didn't get any better as an adult.
 He wanted to get eight hours of sleep, but never did.
-"There were so many things to do, whether it was housework or social work," he said.
+"There were so many things to do, whether it was housework or social work," he says.
 "I usually went to bed at midnight or 1 a.m."

-Yanagisawa warns that lack of sleep is linked to depression, cancer, heart disease, immune system damage and infections, resulting in a loss of self-control.
-Lack of sleep also affects productivity, making people less efficient and more prone to making mistakes.
+Yanagisawa warns that lack of sleep is linked to depression, cancer, heart disease, immune system damage and infections, resulting in people losing the ability to control themselves.
+Lack of sleep also affects productivity, making people work less efficiently and more prone to mistakes.

 Some studies have shown that lack of sleep can affect short-term memory and is linked to Alzheimer's disease.
 "I think the government is right to be concerned about people's lack of sleep because I'm very worried myself," Yanagisawa said.